Pranamv/Proper-Rent/docs/09-roadmap.md

 ### 4.1 Start conditions

-- Phase 1 has handled real leads end-to-end.
+- Phase 1 has handled real or launch-rehearsal leads end-to-end.
 - The agent process for first contact, Scraye shortlisting, and commission reconciliation is documented.
 - The default chatbot prompt and scoring threshold have been tuned from initial lead outcomes.
 - Meta app/business setup, webhook URLs, template requirements, and privacy wording are ready.